from pathlib import Path

 Creating notation notes for the notations introduced in standard information notes

-to automatically create new notes dedicated to each notation and to link these newly created notes
+function to create new notes dedicated to each notation and to link these newly created notes

 This part does not depend on any ML models.
 Run the following code: